dibyendubiswas1998/dibyendubiswas1998/README.md

 | **Machine Learning** | Mathematics for ML, Feature Engineering, Feature Selections, Dimension Reduction Techniques, Supervised & Unsupervised algorithms, etc.|
 | **MLops Tools** | CI/CD pipeline, DVC, MLFlow, etc. |

+## Personal Project:
+**Global Energy Trade Analysis:**<br>
+Create and develop the resulting dashboard could display total energy statistics on production, exchange, and usage of primary and secondary energy, conventional and non-conventional energy sources, and renewable and non-renewable energy sources.
+For the dashboard, you can use **Power BI** visualization types such as Bar Charts, Flow Maps, Cards for the overview page, Ribbon Charts, Bar Charts for the energy production and exchange pages, etc. (GitHub link: https://github.com/dibyendubiswas1998/Global-Energy-Trade-Analysis)<br>

+**Adult Census Income Prediction:**<br>
+The main goal of this project is to designe and develope scalable end-to-end **machine learning** pipeline using Mlops and DVC technology, and get best model which can easily predict wheather a person has an income of more than 50K a year or not.